TrkSml/SmallCNN/README.md

     //A first convolution layer:
     //1st parameter is the depth of the input
-    //2nd par° is the stride
+    //2nd parameter is the stride
-    //3rd par° is the padding
+    //3rd parameter is the padding
-    //4rth par° is the kernel size;
+    //4rth parameter is the kernel size;
-    //5th par° is the activation function ;
+    //5th parameter is the activation function ;

     add_CONV(&model,3,1,0,5,&relu);